strata-mvc/strata/docs/models_taxonomies.md

 ## Creating the taxonomy class

-To generate a taxonomy definition, you should use the automated generator provided by WMVC.
+To generate a taxonomy definition, you should use the automated generator provided by Strata.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
 In this example, we will generate a taxonomy called for the `ProfileType`: